tanyayt/personal_website/README.md

 1. Adjust max. no of post on the front page
 2. Clear the following to-dos in draft

   a.
 Neural network project
   b.
 CSE571 Review
+  c.
+More makeover monday

 # Development Tips
 1. Create new page: create markdown file and remember to change the permanent link,eg. /resume/